dominikmi/hashistuff-homelab/nomad/README.md

 ### Basic setup
 ---

+If you installed nomad either with [this script](../bin/install_cluster.sh) or manually on your server and the client hosts, you can start bringing up the Nomad part of the whole cluster.

 #### 0. Create service and rules for the firewalld.

 The whole nomad cluster communication will take place in the libvirt zone (in the 192.168.100.0/24 network), therefore firewalld should contain defined and allowed all nomad services with default ports: tcp: 4646,4647,4648 (or any other should you decide to change the defaults).
+As you can see below, there is a `consul` integration stanza in the config.
+It is not going to work now, but no worries, it's not going to prevent the nomad cluster from working.

 #### 1. Server config: